Food Standards Agency on social media

 This food labelling tool will help you to identify the type of food your business provides and the allergen labelling requirements.

-Food labelling requirements for prepacked for direct sale food (PPDS) will change from 1 October 2021 in England, Wales and Northern Ireland.
+Food labelling requirements for prepacked for direct sale food (PPDS) changed on 1 October 2021 in England, Wales and Northern Ireland.

 Use this labelling tool to find out whether the changes apply to your business and what you need to do.